 Seeking the Truths of Shakespeare and his Sonnets

-Q2: Give one example of the match with “abnormal” history, alleged above.
+Q2: Give an example of the match with “abnormal" history alleged at A1 above.

-Q3: What are the “mysteries” of the poems, referred to in A1 above?
+Q3: What are the “mysteries” of publication, referred to in A1 above?

-A3: (i) The decision to publish, without excuse, some readily redactable homoerotic content, which was offensive to public morals; (ii) the banal, incongruous or repetitious themes in many of the sonnets – inconsistent with a fictional work intended to be marketable or to enhance the standing of the author; (iii) the absence of any dedication or accompanying commentary by an author who abided by this practice in his earlier publications of poetry; (iv) the cryptic foreword of the publisher, Thomas Thorpe, which, in introducing the poems, refers to an anonymous Mr WH as “the only begetter of these ensuing sonnets”; (v) the disjointed inclusion of a long poem, A Lover's Complaint, and its shortcomings in comparison to other Complaints of the period (including the author's Lucrece of 1594); (vi) the absence – unique in Shakespeare's works – of any reprint of the book during the span of anyone then alive.
+A3: (i) The decision to publish, without explanation or excuse, some readily redactable homoerotic content, which was offensive to public morals; (ii) the banal, incongruous or repetitious themes in many of the sonnets – inconsistent with a fictional work intended to be marketable or to enhance the standing of the author; (iii) the absence of any formal dedication or accompanying commentary by an author who had abided by this custom in his earlier publications of poetry; (iv) the cryptic foreword of the original publisher, Thomas Thorpe, which, in introducing the poems, refers to an anonymous Mr WH as “the only begetter of these ensuing sonnets”; (v) the disjointed, accompanying presentation of a long poem, A Lover's Complaint, and its shortcomings in comparison to other Complaints of the period (including the author's Lucrece of 1594); (vi) the absence – unique in Shakespeare's works – of any reprint of the book during the span of anyone then alive.

 Q4: How are those mysteries solved by the proposition of biography?

-A4: They are solved by only one theory of biography – that which identifies Henry Wriothesley with the Friend, recipient and main addressee of poems subsequently published without Shakespeare's consent.
-The Earl's history and connections resolve the conundrum that the publisher, Thorpe, (i) was able to obtain private poems in manuscript, some content of which would have been detrimental to the reputations of both Wriothesley and Shakespeare; yet (ii) was prepared to publish the sonnets without the few expurgations which would have defused the risks of defamation and of retaliation from the powerful aristocrat.
-As significant is the ability of the theory (in contrast to all others commonly cited) to explain Thorpe's enigmatic foreword without strains of interpretation or address, or the need to manipulate the letters, “WH” (see more here).
-Further, it allows reasonable explanations for the provenance of A Lover's Complaint (as a product of the poetic rivalry for Wriothesley's attentions) and for the anomalies of its inclusion and presentation with the Sonnets (as brought out here).
+A4: They are solved as a whole by only one theory of biography, first mooted some 200 years ago – that which identifies Henry Wriothesley with the Friend, recipient and main addressee of poems subsequently published without the consent of poet or muse.
+The Earl's history and connections resolve the resultant conundrum that the publisher, Thorpe: (i) was able to obtain private poems in manuscript, some content of which would have been detrimental to the reputations of both Wriothesley and Shakespeare; yet (ii) was prepared to publish the sonnets without the few expurgations which would have defused the risks of defamation and of retaliation from the then powerful aristocrat.
+As significant is the developed theory's unique ability to predict or explain every detail of Thorpe's enigmatic foreword with resort to neither strain of parlance nor manipulation of the letters, “WH” (see more here).
+Incidentally, it allows reasonable explanations for the provenance of A Lover's Complaint (as a product of the rivalry for Wriothesley's attentions) and for the anomalies of its inclusion and presentation with the Sonnets (as brought out here).

 Q5: What are the “related puzzles” of A1?

-A5: The identity of the Rival Poet of the Sonnets (Christopher Marlowe being the only candidate to date who fits the inferred biography); the oddities of official actions concerning Marlowe, during the days preceding his death and in its aftermath (made much of by Marlovian Authorship sceptics); the unusual knowledge displayed in As You Like It of the Marlowe inquest findings; the strange sharing of characteristics by the two Rosalines of Shakespeare's plays (in Loves' Labours Lost and Romeo & Juliet) and the dark-haired woman apparently loved, lost and castigated in the Sonnets; the close resemblance of some content of Shakespeare's plays to the history of Edward de Vere, Earl of Oxford (made much of by Oxfordian Authorship sceptics).
+A5: The inspiration for, and probable identity of, the Rival Poet of the Sonnets; the strange sharing of characteristics and nomenclature by the two Rosalines of Shakespeare's plays (in Loves' Labours Lost and Romeo & Juliet) and the dark-haired woman apparently loved, lost and castigated in the Sonnets; the close resemblance of some content of Shakespeare's plays to the history of Edward de Vere, Earl of Oxford (made much of by Oxfordian Authorship sceptics); the oddities of official actions concerning Christopher Marlowe during the days preceding his death and in its aftermath (made much of by Marlovian Authorship sceptics); the unusual knowledge displayed in As You Like It of the Marlowe inquest findings.
 For more detail, read the sections entitled The Rival Poet and The Dark Mistress within the article here.

 Q6: Is there any evidence to suggest that the Sonnets are substantially fiction?

-A6 : No. For example, in contrast to most of Shakespeare's plays and his two separately published long poems, there is nothing to suggest that the stories perceptible in the Sonnets are based on the earlier works of others.
+A6 : No. For example, in contrast to most of Shakespeare's plays and his two separately published long poems, there is nothing to suggest that the relationship stories perceptible in the Sonnets (rather than the poetic techniques) are based in the earlier works of others.

-Q7: Does the inferred biography imply that Shakespeare was homosexual?
+Q7: Does the inferred biography imply that Shakespeare was bisexual?

-A7: It suggests that, at a time when the business of the London playhouses was disabled (and when there were no unemployment or social security benefits), Shakespeare had a complex relationship with Wriothesley, the physical aspect of which was infrequent and ultimately unsatisfying.
+A7: It suggests that, at a time when the business of the London playhouses was disabled for prolonged periods (and when there were few welfare benefits), Shakespeare had a complex relationship with Wriothesley, the physical aspect of which was infrequent and ultimately unsatisfying.
 It also suggests that Shakespeare was strongly drawn to sex with women.
 On these bases, the poet appears to have been essentially heterosexual in his tastes, though (with the need to survive and the drive to prosper) prepared to do what he thought to be necessary to secure Wriothesley's patronage.
 Read more here.

 Q8: Why is the probability of biography in the Sonnets not yet generally accepted?